hawkinswood/prettygoodsecurity/content/pages/tailscale/index.md

 ### Taildrop (File Sharing)

-Taildrop is Tailscale's built-in file transfer feature, similar to AirDrop but works across all operating systems within your tailnet.
+Taildrop is Tailscale's built-in file transfer feature, similar to AirDrop but works across all operating systems within your Tailnet.

 #### Key Features